Homecover Terms & Conditions V3.1.0

 Period of agreement

-Where paid by Direct Debit, your agreement runs until you tell us that you would to cancel, or if we cancel the agreement (see ‘cancellation’).
-You may cancel the agreement at any time with one full months notice period.
+Where paid via monthly Direct Debit, your agreement continues to automatically renew each year until you tell us that you would to cancel, or if we cancel the agreement (see ‘cancellation’).
+You may cancel the agreement at any time with one full month’s notice period.
 We will write to you to tell you about changes to the terms and conditions or prices.
-We may also cancel the agreement at any time, as long as we give you two full weeks notice of this.
-If you pay each in advance (by cash, bank transfer or cheque) instead of by monthly direct debit and cancel the agreement during that year, we will give you a refund based on how many full months are left of any 12-month advance payment.
-There will be a minimum payment for the year of £75.00 if we have done any work including the annual service.
+We may also cancel the agreement at any time, as long as we give you two full week’s notice of this.
+See ‘Cancellation’ for mid-year cancellation details.

 Initial Safety Inspection